 Debbie Head did the books and Steve Jorgensen kept the trucks and trailers on the road.
-We were servicing the 48 states, running hard and providing great service to few customers,
+We were servicing the 48 states, running hard and providing great service to a few customers.

-That day Dallas sat down, and as he had been taught, matched up trucks and loads, he was inspired to ‘pick a lane’ and from that point forward Wanship focused strictly on providing service between Utah and California.
+That day Dallas sat down and as he had been taught, matched up trucks and loads. he was inspired to ‘pick a lane’ and from that point forward, Wanship focused strictly on providing service between Utah and California exclusively.

 Mike lost his eye sight in the spring of 2001 due to cataracts surgery.
-He wanted to work, but a lifetime of hard work and the raising of 14 kids had taken a toll, so he retired that fall and turned over control solely to Dallas early 2002.
+He wanted to work, but a lifetime of hard work and the raising of 14 kids had also taken a toll on him so he retired the fall of 2002 turning over sole control to Dallas.

-In a time of uncertainty, and an industry full of change and plagued with challenges, Dallas, at age 25 dug deep, and asked for help.
+In a time of uncertainty, and an industry full of changes and plagued with challenges, Dallas, at age 25 dug deep and asked for help.
 And GOD delivered in February of 2002 the greatest thing that has ever happened to Wanship Transportation.

 During this period, Wanship started a change, graduating from a majority of truck loads to an LTL service provider.